alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 </svg>
 ```

-We start by defining a `<clipPath>`, which contains a single shape -- the circle we want to clip.
+We start by defining a `<clipPath>`, which contains a single shape -- the circle we want to remain visible.
-Then we reference the clipPath in the `clip-path` attribute of our image, and the SVG renderer only shows the parts of the image inside the circle.
+Then we reference the clipPath in the `clip-path` attribute on our image, and the SVG renderer only shows the parts of the image inside the circle.

-But a clip isn't restricted to simple geometric shapes like circles and squares -- a clip can follow an arbitrary path, including along the path of the shape we want to outline.
+If we put a more complex shape in our `<clipPath>`, we can use that clip when we actually draw the shape -- and that will only show the half of the stroke inside the shape.
-This is how we can draw inner strokes:
+Thus, an inner stroke:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_5_clip_inner_stroke.svg" %}
 </figure>

-And here's what that looks like:
+And here's what the SVG looks like:

 ```
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">